-If you want to request a free school evaluation for your child, you may wonder how to get that process going.
-It starts with a simple but formal letter you write to the school.
+If you want to request an evaluation for special education, you may wonder how to get that process going.
+It’s best to send a letter to the school.
 Here are the steps to make it happen.

 1. Find out where to send your request.

 Ask your child’s teacher who to send your request to.
 If the teacher doesn’t know, you can either ask the principal or call the school district’s main office.